Burundi

 Trade Partners

-Burundi's main trading partners are China, the European Union and the United Arab Emirates.
-The largest share of Burundi's export products (66%) goes to the United Arab Emirates while the majority of imports originates from China and the EU.
+Burundi's main trading partners are China, Saudi Arabia, and the EU.
+The largest share of Burundi's export products (24%) goes to Congo (Democratic Rep) while the majority of imports originates from China and Saudi Arabia.

 Economic Structure